 What can happen to your cat if they ingest weed

-Whether you are actively using these products or they are sitting around your home, be mindful of cats and kittensthat enjoy being curious.
+Whether you’re actively using these products or they are sitting around your home, be mindful of cats and kittens that enjoy being curious.
 Also, ingestion, no matter what type of product, can have quite an impact.
-“Marijuana intoxication in cats can happen when they ingest edibles or parts of plants, as well as inhalation of smoke, and can cause variable signs in cats ranging from sedation to agitation,” states on-site Trupanion veterinarian, Dr. Caroline Wilde.
+“Marijuana intoxication in cats can happen when they ingest edibles or parts of plants, as well as inhalation of smoke, and can cause variable signs in cats ranging from sedation to agitation,” states Wilde.
 Further, even the smallest ingestion can affect your cat’s health and behavior.

 The effects of weed on cats: what to look for

 As a pet owner, it can be hard to detect if your cat has ingested marijuana.
 Dr. Wilde weighs in on what to look for –

 “Marijuana can cause variable signs depending on the pet.
 Also, there are no reliable tests to determine whether a pet has ingested marijuana in any of its forms.
 Determination of whether a pet has marijuana intoxication is generally based on history and clinical signs.”